Great discoveries start here

-We’re excited about our bold air quality plans to tackle emissions and carbon reduction – it’s important we do what we can as an industry, for our city and which will ultimately help us to become one of the UK’s first zero emission ports.
+We’re excited about our bold plans to tackle emissions and carbon – it’s important we do what we can as an industry, for our city and which will ultimately help us to become one of the UK’s first zero emission ports.

 Most importantly, to make sure our plans have an impact, we will be open and transparent with our air quality monitoring data.
 This means investing in the latest technology to capture what’s happening at the port and what’s having an effect.

 We’re also a committed and active member of the Portsmouth Climate Action Board.
 The board was set up by Portsmouth City Council in 2019, to help drive the city’s response to the climate emergency.